robertjd/okta.github.io/_source/_standards/OAuth/index.md

 The lifetime of an ID Token is 1 hour.
 If the client that issued the token is deactivated, the token is immediately and permanently invalidated.
 Reactivating the client does not make the token valid again.

-The same validation steps for [OpenID Connect with the Okta Authorization Server](/docs/api/resources/oidc.html#validating-id-tokens) can also be applied to ID Token for
+The same validation steps for [OpenID Connect with the Okta Authorization Server](/docs/api/resources/oidc.html#validating-id-tokens) can also be applied to ID Tokens for
 OAuth 2.0, except the public keys should be retrieved via the [Get Keys endpoint](/docs/api/resources/oauth2.html#get-keys).

 For more information about OpenID Connect with the Okta Authorization Server, see [OpenID Connect API](/docs/api/resources/oidc.html).